jhrcook/statistical-rethinking/ch13_adventures-in-covariance.md

 ```

   - use these values to simulate a sample of cafes
-      - define the multivariate Gaussian with a vecotr of means and a
+      - define the multivariate Gaussian with a vector of means and a
         2x2 matrix of variances and covariances

 <!-- end list -->